Willets Point: Description

 Willets Point is zoned mostly for industrial activity.
 It has no sidewalks or sewers as of 2013, and due to the area's geography and the lack of paved roads in the area, flooding is common during heavy rains.
 The area consists mostly of auto repair shops, scrap yards, waste processing sites, and similar small businesses.
 It has been described as being "post-apocalyptic" in appearance.
 A Hunter College study in April 2006 found that Willets Point was a "unique regional destination" for auto parts and repairs, and that the 225 businesses in the area employed a combined 1,400 to 1,800 people at the time.
 It had a population of 10 people as of 2011.
-The concentration of auto-repair shops resulted in the area's nickname of the "Iron Triangle."
+The concentration of auto-repair shops resulted in the area's nickname, "Iron Triangle".

 History

 The area was named after the portion of Willets Point Boulevard lying west of Flushing Creek, which flows northward past the area.
 Willets Point Boulevard once crossed a now-demolished bridge over Flushing Creek and continued to the Willets Point cape, at the confluence of the East River and Long Island Sound.
 The original Willets Point is the site of Fort Totten near Bayside, but over the course of the 20th century it became commonplace to apply the name "Willets Point" (derived from the street, rather than the geographical feature) to the area on the Flushing River instead.
 The neighborhood, street, and cape's name are all derived from the Willets family, whose land the government bought in 1857 to build Fort Totten (originally named "Fort at Willets Point").

+The area is also referred to as "Willet Point" [sic] in the official New York State Gazetteer, maintained and published by the New York State Department of Health, which includes numerous defunct hamlets and towns, some with alternate or archaic spellings.

 By the end of World War II, Willets Point was known as an area of auto junkyards.
 Since then, several redevelopment plans for Willets Point were proposed, but never implemented.
 Before the 1964 New York World's Fair, Robert Moses tried to incorporate Willets Point into Flushing Meadows–Corona Park but failed when the junkyard owners hired Mario Cuomo as their lawyer.
+Moses regarded the region as an "eyesore and a disgrace to the borough of Queens".
 Shea Stadium, home of the New York Mets of Major League Baseball and the New York Jets of the American Football League and later the National Football League, was opened in 1964, the same year as the World's Fair.